 (2) Policy Advocacy

-We advocate that complaint offices are accessible, independent, transparent, fair and effective tools for justice.
+We advocate for complaint offices that are accessible, independent, transparent, fair and effective tools for justice.
 We also advocate for new accountability offices where none exist.

-We provide trainings and tools for communities and their advocates to understand how complaint offices work, we collaborate with a network of global accountability advocates, and track data and trends within the accountability field.
+We provide trainings and tools for communities and their advocates to understand how complaint offices work, we collaborate with a network of global accountability advocates, and conduct research and track data and trends within the accountability field to foster the global movement.

 Accountability Counsel is independent from the influence of governments, corporations and other institutions.
 We are devoted to ensuring that the voices of communities are heard and respected.
 Our brochure, Raising Voices, Demanding Justice, describes who we are and what we do.